grafana/grafana-operator/examples/grafana/useKubeAuth/_index.md

   - Auth config
 ---

-Among the auth mechanisms, `[auth.jwt]` stands out as it is uniquely compatible with Kubernetes!
+Among the [auth mechanisms supported by Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-access/configure-authentication/), `[auth.jwt]` stands out as it is uniquely compatible with Kubernetes!

-Meaning, it is possible to use Kubernetes ServiceAccount tokens (JWTs) to authenticate to with Grafana.
+By using this method, it is possible to use Kubernetes ServiceAccount tokens (JWTs) to authenticate with Grafana.

-From `v5.21.0`, the Grafana-Operator can authenticate to Grafana instances using the projected Kubernetes ServiceAccount JWT when `[auth.jwt]` is configured.
+Since version `v5.21.0` of the Grafana-Operator, we support authentication using the projected Kubernetes ServiceAccount JWT when `[auth.jwt]` is configured.

+## Configuration
 Enable JWT auth for a Grafana instance with `.spec.client.useKubeAuth=true` and configure Grafana to trust JWTs issued by Kubernetes:

 {{< readfile file="./resources.yaml" code="true" lang="yaml" >}}